varunvasudeva1/llm-server-docs/README.md

 ## Priorities

-- **Simplicity of setup process**: It should be relatively straightforward to set up the components of the solution.
+- **Simplicity**: It should be relatively straightforward to set up the components of the solution.
-- **Stability of runtime**: The components should be stable and capable of running for weeks at a time without any intervention necessary.
+- **Stability**: The components should be stable and capable of running for weeks at a time without any intervention necessary.
-- **Ease of maintenance**: The components and their interactions should be uncomplicated enough that you know enough to maintain them as they evolve (because they *will* evolve).
+- **Maintainability**: The components and their interactions should be uncomplicated enough that you know enough to maintain them as they evolve (because they *will* evolve).
 - **Aesthetics**: The result should be as close to a cloud provider's chat platform as possible.
 A homelab solution doesn't necessarily need to feel like it was cobbled together haphazardly.
 - **Modularity**: Components in the setup should be able to be swapped out for newer/more performant/better maintained alternatives easily.
 Standard protocols (OpenAI-compatibility, MCPs, etc.) help with this a lot and, in this guide, they are always preferred over bundled solutions.
 - **Open source**: The code should be able to be verified by a community of engineers.
 Chat platforms and LLMs involve large amounts of personal data conveyed in natural language and it's important to know that data isn't going outside your machine.